Practical Guide to Sending Caring Contacts

 If your messages will be coming from an unrecognized number, you may want to explain this to the recipient and even have them add the number from the initial contact to their Address Book with yours or your organization’s name so they recognize it in the future.

-6. Running the Intervention
+Chapter 6.
+Running the Intervention

 This is not an automated intervention.
 There’s a real relationship whether or not the author has met the recipient.
 The recipient should expect the author is paying attention to their replies and that the author will be sending the messages thoughtfully and with care.